onion1242w/roblox_spam_favorite/README.md

 ## Important Note 2
 Change the Accounts.txt as you want **BUT** Always add the accounts like this:

+## Important Note 3
+If you used this too much i suggest using a vpn.
+(Theres reasons for that trust me)
 ```
 Username: HelloUser
 Cookie: cookieHere